James-S-Santangelo/paper-rcourse/paper.md

 material is licensed under CC-BY 4.0 while the code is under the MIT License.
 Our course is a response to the growing need for programmatic training emphasizing sound data analysis practices among researchers.
-We believe the included topics, such as open accessibility and modularity, makes our course an ideal resource for instructors and an excellent contribution to JOSE.
+We believe the included topics, open accessibility, and modularity, makes our course an ideal resource for instructors and an excellent contribution to JOSE.

 # Main Body